-- a VM doesn't work.
-Use Ctrl+Alt+Insert to log in to the console of the VM. - a.
-Copy the CloudPlatform 4.3.0.tgz download to the host, untar it, and change to the resulting directory. - b.
+After the software upgrade on a KVM machine, the Ctrl+Alt+Del button on the console view of a VM doesn't work.
+Use Ctrl+Alt+Insert to log in to the console of the VM.

+- a.
+Copy the CloudPlatform 4.3.0.1.tgz download to the host, untar it, and change to the resulting directory. - b.
 Stop the running agent.

+'''

 service cloud-agent stop

+'''